 What’s the difference between current and non-current assets?

-Current assets are short-term assets that can be used up or converted to cash within one year or one operating cycle.
+Current assets are short-term resources that can be used or converted to cash within one year or one operating cycle, whichever is longer.
 Non-current assets are long-term assets that a company expects to use for more than one year or operating cycle.

 Is cash a current asset?